Top Rated Local® First Aid Foot Treatments

-Proper first aid for feet or any other part of the body can greatly reduce the risk of a small problem becoming much worse.
+Your feet are susceptible to many different types of wounds and injuries that require first aid treatments to prevent infection and further injury.
+Proper first aid for feet, or any other part of the body, can greatly reduce the risk of a small problem becoming much worse.

 Cuts on the foot are best treated by thoroughly cleaning the area with an antibacterial soap such as Dial, and then applying an antiseptic like Merthiolate or Betadine.
 The cut should be kept covered with sterile gauze dressing until a scab is well-formed, which normally takes several days.
 If the cut is bleeding heavily, elevate the leg, and apply firm pressure with gauze directly on the cut for about 20 minutes.
 This helps to slow the bleeding and eventually bring it to a stop.
 In the case that elevation doesn’t help and bleeding continues, or if it is a puncture wound, contact A Step Ahead Foot & Ankle Center to speak to a foot specialist immediately!